The Rising Threat of MPOX Cases: What You Need to Know

 - Rash Evolution: After the onset of fever, a rash typically develops, often starting on the face and then spreading to other parts of the body.
 This rash can evolve through several stages, from flat spots to raised bumps and ultimately into fluid-filled lesions.

 Personal accounts from those recovering from MPOX highlight that the rash can be itchy and painful, significantly impacting daily life.
-Many describe a challenging journey with the constant discomfort, making awareness of these symptoms vital for seeking medical help swiftly.
+Many describe a challenging journey with constant discomfort, making awareness of these symptoms vital for seeking medical help swiftly.

 When it comes to diagnosing MPOX, healthcare professionals rely on a combination of clinical evaluation and laboratory testing, ensuring accuracy and speed in identifying the virus.
 Diagnostic Steps Include: